noobpow3r/aws-certified-saa-c02-course/README.md

 - **Network +2** (10.16.16.2) - Reserved (DNS*)
 - **Network +3** (10.16.16.3) - Reserved Future Use
 - **Broadcast** Address 10.16.31.255 (Last IP in subnet)

+### VPC Router

+- Every VPC has a VPC Router - Highly available
+- In every subnet .. **network +1** address
+- Routes traffic between subnets
+- Controlled by **route tables** each subnet has one
+- A VPC has a **Main** route table - subnet default

+### Internet Gateway (IGW)

+- **Region resilient** gateway attached to a VPC
+- 1 VPC = 0 or 1 IGW, 1 IGW = 0 or 1 VPC
+- Runs from within the AWS Public Zone
+- Gateways traffic between the VPC and the Internet or AWS Public Zone (S3..SQS..SNS..etc)
+- Managed - AWS handles performance

+### Using an IGW

+1. Create IGW
+2. Attach IGW to VPC
+3. Create custom RT
+4. Associate RT
+5. Default Routes => IGW
+6. Subnet allocate IPv4

+### Bastion Host / Jumpbox

+- Bastion Host = Jumpbox
+- An instance in a public subnet
+- Incoming management connections arrive there
+- Then access internal VPC resources
+- Often the only way IN to a VPC